apache/airflow/airflow/providers/amazon/aws/executors/ecs/README.md

 - SECURITY_GROUPS - Up to 5 comma-seperated security group IDs associated with the ECS task.
 Defaults to the VPC default.
 - SUBNETS - Up to 16 comma-separated subnet IDs associated with the ECS task or service.
 Defaults to the VPC default.
 - TASK_DEFINITION - The family and revision (family:revision) or full ARN of the ECS task definition to run.
 Defaults to the latest ACTIVE revision.
-- MAX_RUN_TASK_ATTEMPTS - The maximum number of times the Ecs Executor should attempt to run a task.
+- MAX_RUN_TASK_ATTEMPTS - The maximum number of times the ECS Executor should attempt to run a task.
+This refers to instances where the task fails to start (e.g. ECS API failures, container failures etc.)

 For a more detailed description of available options, including type hints and examples, see the `config_templates` folder in the Amazon provider package.